 November 2023.
-You can either make your own reservation or we can book on your behalf.
-The cost of a economy seat with Iberia at the time of going to press is c. £1,100.
+The cost of a economy seat with Iberia at the time of going to press is c. $\pounds 1,100$ .

 Music: we hope to be able to offer tickets to a performance at the Teatro Colón in Buenos Aires.
 Programme details and tickets are released in February 2024.